ejentoai/Quickstart-Template/README.md

 - Start with anonymous access for trial users
 - Encourage registration to save chat history permanently
 - Seamless transition from session-based to user-based history
-- All data stored in same database with proper associations

 ## 📁 Project Structure